themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

     null
 ```

 This function is designed to help us account for the fact that Meteor does _not_ store user email's the same for each of its different authentication methods.
 Instead, it uses two conventions: when a user is created via `accounts-password`, the user's email is set in the `user.emails` array in the database.
-When using a third-party OAuth service, Meteor is storing the user's email in a `services` object and a nested `service-name` (e.g. `facebook`) oject.
+When using a third-party OAuth service, Meteor is storing the user's email in a `services` object and a nested `service-name` (e.g. `facebook`) object.
 Woah!

 To compensate for this, our `determineEmail()` function looks to see what method of storage is being used for the user's email and then returns the value that it finds.
 The part to pay attention to is the `case/switch` function being used to check third-party services.
 This is saying if the `services` object exists on the user, check for each of our known services and when you get a match, return the `email` field for that service.